|

 Sep 9 In Morocco, Mohammed Erraji, 29, is given a two-year prison sentence and fined $630 for an internet article that criticizes his king, Mohammed VI, for giving too much in donations and gifts.

 Sep 11 Vladimir Putin says Russia had no choice but to intervene following Georgian aggression.
-"An aggressor needs to punished," he said, adding that Russian tanks could have ousted Saakashvilli if they had wanted to.
+"An aggressor needs to punished," he said, adding that Russian tanks could have ousted Saakashvili if they had wanted to.
 He accuses the US of behaving like the Roman Empire by believing it can pursue its interests and extend its influence to the Caucasus without regard for Russia's point of view.
-He speaks of anti-Russian hysteria, of Russia not interested in empire and of Russia's desire for all sides to agree on new common rules of behaviour based on international law.
+He speaks of anti-Russian hysteria, of Russia not interested in empire and of Russia's desire for all sides to agree on new common rules of behavior based on international law.

 Sep 12 Saudi Arabia's most senior jurist proclaims it permissible for the state to execute owners of television stations that broadcast debauchery.